Fleury14/angular-ladder/README.md

 There is also an admin section allowing admins to approve applications to join a ladder, approve anonymous challenges and approve score postings.
 The admin can also post news onto the front page as well as manually add/edit/remove any player from the ladder.

+## Missing Pages

+I have purposely not uploaded some files to github as they contain API keys for the Firebase backend and the Twitch API.
+If you would like a copy of those files without the keys, or help setting up, I would be happy to.

 ## Credits

 This is created in Angular2, using a Firebase backend.
 99% of the code was created by me, J.R.
 Ruggiero.
 Some other credits include: